Finding the Best Daycare for Your Child

 Ask if they have current parent references you can contact.

-Make sure the center follows guidelines to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths.
+If you have an infant, make sure the center follows guidelines to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths.